 Most people try to hide our flaws, but what’s natural to our character is also seductive.
 Something you can’t control can be your most seductive quality.

 Confess something bad about you, or something bad that you did.
-One honest gesture will cover many deceitful one (this is a law of the 48 Laws of Power).
+One honest gesture will cover many deceitful ones (this is a law of the 48 Laws of Power).

-Some weakness like neediness have no seductive value.
+Some weaknesses like neediness have no seductive value.
 And timing is everything: only share it when they’re already falling for you.

 The best illusions are the ones that do not depart from reality too much.
 A bit like a drowsy dream.